Leaseholder charges - Adur Homes

-Usually the total expenditure for the block is divided by the number of flats in the block to determine the proportion due from each leaseholder.
+To determine how much each leaseholder in a block of flats pays, the total expenditure for the block is usually divided by the number of flats in the block.

 Service charge accounts are issued in September/October of each year.
-They are based on an estimate of the charges for the current financial year i.e. from the previous 1 April through to the following 31 March.
-The service charge account includes an adjustment for the previous financial year being the difference between the actual expenditure incurred and the estimated account previously paid.
+They are based on an estimate of the charges for the current financial year, ie from the previous 1st April through to the following 31st March.
+The service charge account includes an adjustment for the previous financial year, which is the difference between the actual expenditure incurred and the estimated account previously paid.
 The adjustment could be either a debit or credit.

 Items of major work/expenditure are not included on the service charge account, but are billed separately on completion of the work.

 When considering the purchase of a leasehold flat it is important to find out what the current and future service charges are likely to be.
-The Leasehold Administration Service can provide this information on request.
+The Leasehold Team can provide this information on request.

-Because leasehold is a tenancy it is subject to payment of rent.
-Adur's ground rent is a nominal £10 paid annually in advance on 1st April.
+Leaseholders have to pay ground rent to the landlord.
+Adur Homes' ground rent is a nominal £10, paid annually in advance on 1st April.

 Ground rent is a specific requirement of the lease and must be paid on the due date.